 The Nutcracker based on the classic story by E.T.A.
 Hoffmann

 It's an interesting read, but if you're looking for an account that will more closely match the ballet, check out something like this Little Golden Book, which we also have.
 This retelling of the story closely matches the popular ballet.
 I love the music and the dancing and have been waiting patiently until my oldest daughter was old enough to enjoy the production, and this was the year.
 After I bought the tickets, I pulled out these two books and we read them both so she would have the story fresh in mind.
 Just as I'd hoped, she was on the edge of her seat.
+And for Christmas 2017, I added in this copy of the Nutcracker that has profuse pictures from the ballet, along with a CD of the music.
+This way my oldest daughter and I can relive our experience while whetting the appetite (and gauging the interest) of my youngest daughter.

 The Perfect Christmas Tree by Rita Walsh